 At the end of the day, your kids are going to grow up and make decisions without consulting you, and they are going to do this a long time before you feel they are ready, and you’re probably right!
 However, this is an integral part of the growing-up process.
 At some point, you’re simply going to have to let go and let them make their own decisions.
 Allow your children to gain a sense of independence at a young age, so that they can have the independent mindset that allows them to make wise decisions when the time comes for them to go out on their own.

 PROMOTE PHYSICAL ACTIVITIES

-Nowadays, it’s all too common that children stay all day indoors.
+Nowadays, it’s all too common for children to stay all day indoors.
 This isn’t to knock kids today, as it is more a sign of the times than anything, but there are real benefits to spending your childhood getting outside and physically doing things!
 Children who play outside are healthier and have an easier time doing physical activities, such as sports and dance.
-Playing outside also offers children the chance to socialize with other children, and learn how to get along with new people that they haven’t met before.
-This is an important skill that leads to more self-esteem, in the future.
+Playing outside also offers children the chance to socialize with other children and learn how to get along with new people that they haven’t met before.
+This is an important skill that will lead to more self-esteem in the future.